Dateline: New Delhi, India

 When I think about Canada, one particular quote always pops into my mind from the great Douglas Adams: ”Every country is like a particular type of person.
 America is like a belligerent, adolescent boy; Canada is like an intelligent, 35-year-old woman.”

-Whether you agree with it or not, a land of hockey, maple syrup, poutine, the homeland of Leonard Cohen and — according to the the famous 2016 edition of “Jim Murray’s Whisky Bible” — the best whisky in the world, should certainly be on your travel list this year.
+Whether you agree with it or not, a land of hockey, maple syrup, poutine, the homeland of Leonard Cohen and — according to the famous 2016 edition of “Jim Murray’s Whisky Bible” — the best whiskey in the world, should certainly be on your travel list this year.
 I know it is on mine.

 There is an incredible variety of regions to see and explore with vibrant and multicultural cities such as Toronto ( or “Tronno” for the locals), French-speaking Montreal, the most expat-centered Vancouver and the charming Halifax on the Pacific and Atlantic coasts.
 If you do stop by, consider watching the northern lights in Newfoundland and whale-watching in Vancouver.

 I have recently discovered some fun facts about Canada — for example, Canadians spend more time online than anyone from any other country in the world.
 On the more useful end of the fact spectrum, Canadians enjoy several income tax exemptions and can deduct a number of things from their tax software, but perhaps you were not aware of the fact that dog food is tax-deductible in Canada as well.

 Like Jason Bourne who was trained to spot escape strategies on the go whenever he enters a new place, my brain works in similar ways in terms of finding the best places to work — for myself and my team — automatically scanning and assessing the internet speed, accessibility, comfort, design, location and overall vibe of the place.
 It’s just one of the things that comes in the package of the Nomad Capitalist lifestyle.